This industry information page is exclusively for members of the Freeranger Club.

 Unfair competition for genuine free range egg producers

 The action of Australian politicians in allowing poultry farms with stocking densities of 10,000 hens per hectare to describe their eggs as free range, opens up some major issues.
 One is the level of unfair competition from big business against small family farms.It’s unlikely that consumers will accept that definition and most planning authorities will not accept such a density because of issues like odour, contamination of land, aquifers and waterways.
-Many planning authorities will refuse permits for new free range farms because of the absurdly high standards developed by politicians.
+Many planning authorities will refuse permits for new free range farms because of the absurdly high density standards developed by politicians.

 Unfair competition for genuine free range egg producers

 The action of Australian politicians in allowing poultry farms with stocking densities of 10,000 hens per hectare to describe their eggs as free range, opens up some major issues.
 One is the level of unfair competition from big business against small family farms.It’s unlikely that consumers will accept that definition and most planning authorities will not accept such a density because of issues like odour, contamination of land, aquifers and waterways.
-Many planning authorities will refuse permits for new free range farms because of the absurdly high standards developed by politicians.
+Many planning authorities will refuse permits for new free range farms because of the absurdly high density standards developed by politicians.

 Industry News

-Animal welfare
+Anmal welfare

 All State Ministers for Consumer Affairs/Fair Trading have agreed to a pathetic national standard for free range egg production.
 They have allowed farms with stocking densities of 10,000 hens per hectare to label their eggs as free range.
 Hard to believe. but true.